 In a lecture at the Pacific Islands Club on “The Founding of the Church in the Marianas: A Clash of Cultures,” Fr.
 Hezel talked about the Chamorro-Spanish wars which he said stemmed from a cultural misunderstanding.

-The violence that ensued following Fr.
-San Vitores mission work was precipitated by misunderstanding, Fr.
+The violence that ensued following Jesuit missionary Fr.
+Diego Luis de San Vitores mission work was precipitated by misunderstanding, Fr.
 Hezel said.

-It began with a rumor that the water used for baptism was tainted with poison; that the water poured on children during baptism was killing them, a rumor spread by a Chinese castaway, Choco, a Chinese castaway married to a Saipan woman living on Guam.
+It began with a rumor that the water used for baptism was tainted with poison; that the water poured on children during baptism was killing them, a rumor spread by Choco, a Chinese castaway married to a Saipan-born Chamorro woman living on Guam.

 Fr.
-Hezel underscored the fact that at the time the only people baptized were the children who were seriously sick.
+Hezel underscored that the only people baptized then were the children who were seriously sick.
 He said 75-80 percent of the time the child would have died after he or she was baptized.

-Aside from the rumor, there was also the disrespectful act of smashing of local shrines whenever members of the Catholic mission would visit natives in their homes.
-There was also the destruction of the men’s houses—a common feature in Pacific societies where local men and women engaged in extramarital, sexual relations.
+Aside from the rumor, there was also the disrespectful act of smashing of local shrines whenever members of the Catholic mission would visit the local residents in their homes.
+There was also the missionaries’ destruction of the men’s houses—a common feature in Pacific societies where local men and women engaged in intimate relations before marriage.

 Further, the natives took umbrage at the series of arrests of suspects following the murder of a Mexican boy.